"The federal government has a long history of cheating American Indians, and not all of this dirty dealing is in the past."

 In this statement the editorialist mentions "a long history" without giving specific examples.) *

 Peabody Coal had a lease to mine from areas of Arizona, New Mexico and Utah which is where Navajo's reservation is located.
+"The United States holds the lands in trust and manages the large coal deposits."

 (Implies that the United States has a vested interest in the financial gain of Peabody Coal.) *